aclark4life/django-pci-auth/README.rst

 **XXX Done**

-- Stronger password hashing that allows for selection of hashing algorithm scrypt, bcrypt, PBKDF2, etc. via settings.py [1]
+- Stronger password hashing that allows for selection of hashing algorithm scrypt, bcrypt, PBKDF2, etc. via settings.py.
+[1]
-- Checking for 'strong' passwords. again with a default and overrideable in settings.py
+- Checking for strong passwords with a default length setting overrideable in settings.py.
+[2]

 **XXX Not done**